Heinrich-Barth/sit-down-and-play/README.md

 `PORT` sets the app's port (8080)

-`IMAGE_PATH` allows you to point to the subdirectory where your card images are stored.
-You can also use an URL to load external resources via a CDN or similar.
-If you use local images, these will be made available via the url path `/data/images`.

-`CARDURL` allows to specify where the card data is retreived from.
-Usually, this is a local file inside your `./data` directory (cards.json).
-You can also provide an URL.

-`MAPPOS` is the filename of your position marker geo coordinates (map-positions-example.json)

 Card data and images *are not part of this project* and you will have to provide them.
+Checkout [README_development.md](README_development.md) for more information about this.

 ## Security